A candid discussion about consent in written sex scenes, subgenres of erotica, and why the ‘housewife reading erotica’ is a tired stereotype.

 “When word got around that I didn’t detest reviewing erotica, I was asked to write a column,” Williams told me.
 “That was about two years ago, and I’m still going strong.”

-Williams indeed shared with me her job description — “To tell the truth, it does get tedious” — but we also spoke about her favorite writers, the diversity in subgenres of erotica, what 50 Shades of Grey got wrong about BDSM culture and why she’s had to stop reading certain pieces due to the lack of consent in some sex scenes.
+Williams indeed shared with me her job description — “To tell the truth, it does get tedious” — but we also spoke about her favorite writers, the diversity in subgenres of erotica, what 50 Shades of Grey got wrong about BDSM culture and why she’s had to stop reading certain pieces due to the lack of consent in some sex scenes, since we all know sex is something to be enjoyed between to people that decide how to enjoy their intimacy, maybe with BDSM or even toys from an adult sex shop in australia or others.

 Kristina Bustos: Before we start getting dirty (pun intended), what is erotica and what isn’t erotica?